 In meeting its objective of delivering a satisfactory return to shareholders, Wesfarmers seeks to strengthen existing businesses through operating excellence, secure growth opportunities through entrepreneurial initiative, renew its portfolio through value-adding transactions, and ensure sustainability through responsible long-term management.

-Having regard to Wesfarmers’ strong balance sheet and cash flow generation, together with its well-established funding sources (if required) and robust credit metrics, the Board has determined that, consistent with Wesfarmers’ growth strategy, Wesfarmers is able to undertake the capital management initiative without materially prejudicing its ability to fund new investments, or to take advantage of value accretive opportunities, should they arise.
+Having regard to Wesfarmers’ strong balance sheet and cash flow generation, together with its well-established funding sources (if required) and robust credit metrics, the Board determined that, consistent with Wesfarmers’ growth strategy, Wesfarmers was able to undertake the capital management initiative without materially prejudicing its ability to fund new investments, or to take advantage of value accretive opportunities, should they arise.

 (iv) Effect on ability to frank future dividends determined

-In relation to the franking of future dividends determined, Wesfarmers’ dividend policy seeks to deliver dividends taking into account Wesfarmers’ current and projected cash position, profit generation and available franking credits.
-As dividends are determined in the future, and if franking credits are available for distribution, it is Wesfarmers’ intention that available franking credits be distributed to ensure the most equitable distribution of dividends to shareholders.
-The payment of the fully-franked special dividend is not expected to impact the ability to continue to fully-frank future dividends.
+intention that available franking credits be distributed to ensure the most equitable distribution of dividends to shareholders.
+The payment of the fully-franked special dividend is not expected to impact the ability to continue to fully-frank

 Return of capital (Capital Component)

-What is the Capital Component?
+What was the Capital Component?

 Why return capital this way?